-League tables - what do they really mean?
+League tables - What do they really mean?

-Nearly all league tables are massively skewed towards the experience of domestic students.
-What might work well for a home student is very different from what might work for an international student.
 League tables can be useful as a part of your research, but you should be very wary about their content.
 Virtually every university can find a league table where it is number one - and if they cannot they will create one!